robertorcosta/azure-docs.pt-br/articles/virtual-wan/openvpn-azure-ad-tenant-multi-app.md

    ```

    > [!NOTE]
-   > Não use a ID do aplicativo do cliente de VPN do Azure nos comandos acima: ele concederá a todos os usuários acesso ao gateway de VPN.
-Use a ID dos aplicativos que você registrou.
+   > Não use o ID de aplicativo do cliente Azure VPN nos comandos acima: Ele concederá a todos os usuários acesso ao gateway.
+Use o ID do aplicativo registrado.

-## <a name="hub"></a>7.
-Editar atribuição de Hub
+## <a name="7-edit-hub-assignment"></a><a name="hub"></a>7.
+Editar atribuição do hub

-1. Navegue até a folha **Hubs** na WAN Virtual.
+1. Navegue até a lâmina **Hubs** a WAN virtual.

 2. Selecione o hub ao qual deseja associar a configuração do servidor de VPN e clique nas reticências (...).